BrenekH/kotlin-for-frc/README.md

 ## Release Notes

+### 1.2.0
+* Fixed Main.java not finding Robot class while linting
+    * This means that Main.java is replaced by Main.kt
+* Updating of GradleRio Version
+* Under the hood abstraction
+* New commands related to checking the integrity of the build.gradle and Main.kt files
+* Travis CI integration

 ### 1.1.1
 * Fixed dependency issue that caused create new class/command here to stop working
 * Fixed package auto-detection